 The undercarriage of your car is not the only place that rust forms.
-Unfortunately, a common place for rust to for, partly because that’s where water runs off your roof and windshield and can settle right up against the seal.
+Unfortunately, a common place for rust is your windshield; mainly due to rain run-off settling against the windshield seal.

 But what does this mean?

-This means that because of the rust under the windshield seal has now opened your car to water damage.
+This means that the rust under the windshield seal has now opened your car to water damage.
 The space that your windshield sets in is also extremely damaged and almost unusable.

 What this means for a glass installer is the seal allowing the windshield to attach to the car, will no longer work.
 If an accident occurs, your windshield will no longer provide the structural support and could even pop off with enough force.